 Columbia State Historic Park

 Feel like moseying your way back in time and experiencing the California Gold Rush Era?
 Then head three miles north of Sonora to the bustling historic town of Columbia.
-More than a century and a half ago, gold was discovered here and thousands flocked to get their share of it.
-The park system has restored and continued to preserve the brick buildings along Main Street that were built during its mining heyday.
+More than a century and a half ago, gold was discovered here and thousands flocked to get their share.
+The park system has restored and continued to preserve the brick buildings along Main Street built during its mining heyday.
 And that’s not all.
-You can catch a ride on an authentic stagecoach, pan for gold just like the original “49ers”, order a locally made sarsaparilla soda in a Western-style saloon or even feel the heat in a working blacksmith’s forge.
+You can catch a ride on an authentic stagecoach, pan for gold just like the original “49ers”, order a locally made sarsaparilla soda in a Western-style saloon, or even feel the heat in a working blacksmith’s forge.
 With no cars allowed, the only sounds you’ll hear are the clippety-clop of horses through the streets.

 Mono Lake Tufa State Natural Reserve